 - Companion Fare codes expire one year after they are issued, and must be booked by the expiration date (though travel can occur any time in the future)

-Those are the rules, but here are some of the benefits which make the Companion Fare particularly exciting:
+Those are the rules, but here are some of the benefits which make the companion fare particularly exciting:

-- Both passengers earn miles (both redeemable miles and elite qualifying miles) for the flights
+- Both passengers earn miles (both redeemable miles and elite qualifying miles) for the flights.

 - There are no blackout dates.
-So those peak travel times (like the day before Thanksgiving, or the week after Christmas) are Companion Fare eligible!
+So those peak travel times (like the day before Thanksgiving, or the week after Christmas) are Companion Fare eligible.

 For a full rundown of the rules and restrictions, check out the Alaska Airlines FAQ page.

-Best Uses of the Alaska Airlines Companion Fare
+Best uses of the Alaska Airlines Companion Fare

+There are good ways to use the Companion Fare — and then some killer ways.
 Generally speaking, cross-country flights and trips around peak travel dates are the most strategic for saving on your second passenger’s airfare.
-You can also use the companion ticket for open-jaw tickets, or tickets with stopovers to extend your adventures.
+You can also use the companion ticket for open-jaw tickets, or tickets with stopovers, to extend your adventures.